sunny-102000/Playground-Booking-System/README.md

    +  ```Ctrl + F```  (To Find in the Script)

 # **Functional-Programming**
+ this is the simple example other functional code but on the same lines of booking system.
   + [only final data structures](https://github.com/sunny-102000/Playground-Booking-System/blob/9584ca564c3096186038f123d6bd2dca57a9c55a/Functional%20Programming/fp.py#L1-L7)
   + [side-effect-free functions](https://github.com/sunny-102000/Playground-Booking-System/blob/9584ca564c3096186038f123d6bd2dca57a9c55a/Functional%20Programming/fp.py#L8-L16)
   + [the use of higher-order functions](https://github.com/sunny-102000/Playground-Booking-System/blob/64ce624783a7e4a0b435f55d8278915734d9ab9f/Functional%20Programming/fp.py#L24-L35)